Adamant-im/AIPs/AIPS/aip-14.md

 ]
 ```

 Format types and fields described in [AIP-10: General transaction structure for API calls](https://aips.adamant.im/AIPS/aip-10#specification).
 Array `participants` includes both sender's and recepient's addresses and public keys for chat dialog.
+Object `lastTransaction` contains ifromation about last transaction with specific participant, including `asset` data.

 Along with `chats` array, endpoint returns `count` of chats integer value.

+List of all transactions in chat with specific recipient `/api/chatrooms/U000000000000/U000000000001` is returned in `messages` response field.

 Available arguments:

-* `orderBy` - order by field, same as in transaction list API, by default = timestamp:desc&
+* `orderBy` — order by field, same as in [transactions list API](https://github.com/Adamant-im/adamant-console/wiki/Available-Commands#transactions), default is `timestamp:desc&`
-* `offset` - offset, same as in transaction list API, by default = 0
+* `offset` — offset, same as in transactions list API, default is `0`
-* `limit` - limit field
-* `withPayments` - should be added, if token transfer transaction should be returned

-For specific dialog, list of all transactions in the chat should be returned in `messages` response field.
-Public keys and address of all participants should be available in `participants` response field.

-Available arguments:

-* `orderBy` - order by field, same as in transaction list API, by default = timestamp:desc&
+* `limit` — limit field, same as in transactions list API, default `HUI_HUI`
-* `offset` - offset, same as in transaction list API, by default = 0
-* `limit` - limit field
-* `withPayments` - should be added, if token transfer transaction should be returned
+* `withoutPayments` — should be added, if transfer type `0` should not be returned

 ## Examples
 ```json